Statement of Principles

 - respects the need for special needs schools but that this should not be the default option or automatic choice for children with disabilities; special needs schools should be reserved only for those children with disabilities who, after careful medical, psychological and educational evaluation, cannot be placed in mainstream schools;

-- recognizes that the biggest disability society faces is its own mental blockages when dealing with children and people with disabilities;
+- recognizes that the biggest disability society faces is its own mental blockages when dealing with children and persons with disabilities;

 - believes that children who grow up with children with disabilities will also grow up recognizing the value, the equality and the abilities of children with disabilities and that this recognition will translate into benefits for the workplace when they are adults;